bojand/fsto-2018-grpc/slides.md

 ???

-- Can we have middleware please?
+- Can we have server-side middleware please?
 - All github issues for people asking for Node.js server middleware
 - There are other open source libraries and frameworks that expose this functionality